What are the Best Lyme Disease Tests for you?

 Cerebrospinal Fluid Tests

 Apart from blood testing, your health provider may turn to cerebrospinal fluid (CSF) tests.
-If your symptoms indicate a possible nervous system disruption—like stiff neck or numb extremities—CSF tests may be in order.
+If your symptoms indicate a possible nervous system disruption—like a stiff neck or numb extremities—CSF tests may be in order.

 Imaging Techniques